-Luckily, there are many medications available to treat the side effects of cancer treatment.
-However, because these side effects can be quite severe, doctors often recommend watchful waiting before prescribing potent medications.
+Fortunately, several medications are available to treat cancer therapy’s side effects.
+However, because these side effects can be severe, doctors often recommend watchful waiting before prescribing potent medications.

 It is important for anyone undergoing cancer treatment to communicate with their healthcare team about any side effects they are experiencing.